Ziptility/RxDBDotNet/README.md

 # RxDBDotNet

 RxDBDotNet is an open-source library that facilitates real-time data replication and synchronization between RxDB clients and .NET backends using GraphQL and Hot Chocolate.
-It implements the server-side of the RxDB replication protocol, enabling seamless offline-first capabilities and real-time updates for any client application that supports RxDB, while providing a robust .NET backend implementation.
+It implements the server side of the RxDB replication protocol, enabling seamless offline-first capabilities and real-time updates for any client application that supports RxDB while providing a robust .NET backend implementation.

 ## Key Points